Medical expert of the article

 Epidemiology

-The incidence of type 4 CMT is estimated at 1-5 cases per 10 thousand children.
-[1]
+The incidence of CMT type 4 is estimated at 1-5 cases per 10,000 children. [ 1 ]

-Causes charcot-Marie-Tooth disease
+Causes Charcot-Marie-Tooth disease

-It should be noted that more than a hundred genes have now been identified, the damage of which, inherited, causes various subtypes of Charcot-Marie-Tooth disease.
-For example, mutations in the RAB7 gene develop type 2B CMT; an alteration of the SH3TC2 gene (which encodes one of the proteins of the Schwann cell membranes) causes type 4C CMT, which manifests itself in childhood and is characterized by demyelination of motor and sensory neurons (one and a half dozen forms of type 4 of this disease are distinguished).
+It should be noted that currently more than a hundred genes have been identified whose damage, transmitted by inheritance, causes various subtypes of Charcot-Marie-Tooth disease.
+For example, mutations in the RAB7 gene lead to CMT type 2B; alteration of the SH3TC2 gene (encoding one of the membrane proteins of Schwann cells) causes CMT type 4C, which manifests itself in childhood and is characterized by demyelination of motor and sensory neurons (there are a dozen and a half forms of type 4 of this disease).

-When CMT type 5 occurs at the age of 5-12 years, not only motor neuropathy (in the form of spastic paraparesis of the lower extremities) is noted, but also damage to the optic and auditory nerves.
+When CMT type 5 occurs at the age of 5-12 years, not only motor neuropathy (in the form of spastic paraparesis of the lower extremities) is observed, but also damage to the optic and auditory nerves.

 Risk factors